 Anglesey | Blaenau Gwent | Bridgend | Caerphilly | Carmarthen | Cardiff | Ceredigion | Denbighshire | Flintshire | Conwy | Glamorgan | Gwynedd | Merthyr Tydfil | Monmouthshire | Neath Port Talbot | Newport | Pembroke | Powys | Rhondda | Swansea | Torfaen | Wrexham

 The fish above from the Llangollen and Maelor Angling beats on the Welsh Dee shows what is on offer in Wales.
 While some salmon fishing in Wales has taken some knocks in recent years the sea trout fishing remains second to none.
 Indeed with the recovery of the once polluted rivers of South Wales the number of rivers offering fishing has increased significantly.

 Brown trout fishing has also benefited from the reduction is pollution adding to the list of rivers and lakes offering some first class trouting.

-Stalwart work by the Wye and Usk Foundation and many others has started a resurgence in the the fortunes of these once prolific rivers with salmon and sea trout returning in greater numbers.
-If you are ever in Hoarwithy pop into the pub, there are salmon mounted on the walls that will make you jaw drop, not just one - several.
-Wild brown trout are improving in numbers and quality too.
+Stalwart work by the Wye and Usk Foundation and many others has started a resurgence in the the fortunes of these once prolific rivers with salmon and sea trout returns improving and wild brown trout numbers and quality at an excellent level.